leopengningchuan/personal_utils/NOTE_AND_REFERENCE.md

 ### SQL Related
 - `LIMIT 1 OFFSET 1` – Skips the first row and returns the next one
 - `SUM(IF(flag = TRUE, 1, 0))` – Counts rows where flag is true by summing 1s and 0s
+- `OVER(ORDER BY visited_on ROWS BETWEEN 2 PRECEDING AND 1 FOLLOWING)` – Window function preceding and following data
 - `IFNULL(value, 0)` – Uses 0 to subustitute if the value is NULL
 - `POWER(value, 3)` & `SQRT(value)` – Returns the value raised to the 3rd power and the square root of the value
 - `DATEDIFF(DAY, start_date, end_date)` – Calculates the days between start_date and end_date